robzed/UKMARSbot_RPi_Pico_Adapter/Arduino_Nano_33_BLE/UKMARSBot_Arduino-Nano-33-BLE.md

  - potentially in Forth via meCrisp and Zeptoforth - although official ports are not avaialable yet.

-The IMU also is connected via i2C, both which might make it harder for the the IMU to be used for any real-time control.
+The IMU is connected via I2C, which *might* make it harder for the the IMU to be used for any real-time control.
 Of course, you can log the data and use it for analytics after runs - perhaps by plotting on a spreadsheet.